Betul district: Forests and wildlife

+Focal point of undivided India - Barsali

+Surveys conducted before 1947 shows that Barsali, a village in betul district was founded as the focal point of undivided india.
+A railway station in situated in the village which is exactly to be considered the focal point of undivided india. many tourist visit the village only to experience the presence on such spot which is holding such significance. although there is no such thing other that this point in this place, hence only very interested person should visit this place.

+Ancient rock shelters - Ambadevi

+The Ambadevi rock shelters are part of an extensive cave site, where the oldest yet known traces of human life in the central province of the Indian subcontinent were discovered.
+The site is located in the Satpura Range of the Gawilgarh Hills in Betul District of the Indian state of Madhya Pradesh, north of Dharul village in Amravati district of Maharashtra.
+Studies of various rock paintings and petroglyphs present in the caves suggest, that the Ambadevi rock shelters were inhabited by prehistoric human settlers since around 25,000 years ago.
+First discoveries of clusters of numerous rock shelters and caves were made by Vijay Ingole and his team beginning on 27 January 2007.

+Named after the nearby ancient Ambadevi Cave Temple, the site has also been referred to as the Satpura-Tapti valley caves and the Gavilgarh-Betul rock shelters.
+The Ambadevi rock shelters rank among the most important archaeological discoveries of the early 21st Century in India, on par with the 20th Century discovery of the Bhimbetka rock shelters.

 Demographics

 According to the 2011 census Betul district has a population of 1,575,362, roughly equal to the nation of Gabon or the US state of Idaho.
 This gives it a ranking of 314th in India (out of a total of 640).
 The district has a population density of 157 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 6.85%.
 Betul has a sex ratio of 970 females for every 1000 males, and a literacy rate of 70.14%.
 19.62% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 10.11% and 42.34% of the population respectively.

 The district has an area of 10043 km2.

 Religion

 Hindus are by far the most numerous with 95.58% and Muslims are 2.39%.
 Those from tribal religions are 0.83%, while Buddhists who were 9,600 in number.